microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

  * Send a `Checkpoint` message
  * Normal processing

-If recovering but not upgrading a non-active/active immortal:
+If recovering, but not upgrading, a standalone (non-active/active) immortal:

  * Receive a `Checkpoint` message
  * Receive logged replay messages